 I’m sharing my top skincare products for treating my skin after acne.
 Years and years of battling acne have left my skin with hyperpigmentation and uneven texture.

 My skincare since middle school consisted of ingredients to help with breakouts – salicylic acid and benzoyl peroxide were the norm.
-Now that I finally got that under control, I have a new battle.
+Now that I finally got that under control thanks to my dermatologist, I have a new battle.

 But this post is not about how to clear acne, but rather, how to treat your skin after it.
 If you have suffered from acne then you know the years of inflamed and stressed skin can really take a toll on your face.

 Skincare Products for Acne Scars